Master of Global Management

 In addition, candidates are required to successfully pass the prescribed Admission Test and Interview as part of the selection process.

-Admissions to earn the MLM and MGM degree by Thunderbird Global School of Management at Arizona State University (ASU)
+Admissions to earn the MLM and MGM degree from Thunderbird School of Global Management at Arizona State University (ASU)

 NIT undergraduate program diploma + official transcripts from every college or institution attended, including NIT’s.
 Must submit original transcripts and English translated transcripts.